 Benjamin Guterman, Editor, SHFG Federal History journal

 Daniel S. Holt, U.S. Senate Historical Office

 Lee Ann Potter, Director, Educational Outreach, Library of Congress

 Michael Reis, Senior Vice President, History Associates, Inc.

 Marc Rothenberg, Research Associate, Smithsonian Institution Archives

 Gwen Sinclair, Government Documents Librarian, University of Hawai'i, Mānoa Library

 Lee Ann Potter

-This Subcommittee of the AC was created by Judson MacLaury after an October 2018 meeting of the above members.
-Concerned about the decline of public trust in government, we plan to develop a campaign using history to help people to better understand it.
-This Subcommittee will give us a base of operations until we establish our own permanent organization.
-We will operate independently of, but cooperatively with, SHFG as we build a network of supportive organizations and seek funding.
+This Subcommittee of the Advisory Committee was established by History@fedgov Curator Judson MacLaury as an exploratory effort after an October 2018 meeting of the above members.
+Concerned about the decline of public knowledge about and trust in government, we plan to develop a campaign using history to help people to better understand it.
+The Subcommittee will be our base of operations, pending establishment of a permanent arrangement.

 The following individuals performed important tasks in the completion of the Web page: